-Overview: Orthodontics and Orthodontia
+Braces and Orthodontia

-Orthodontia is the field of dentistry that deals with teeth and jaw abnormalities.
-Orthodontics refers to the devices used in this dental specialty, such as braces.
-Specialists use these and other devices to help address issues related to the teeth and jaw.
-Orthodontists are the specialists who work in this branch of dentistry.
+Orthodontics is the branch of dental science focused on correcting and preventing misalignment of teeth.
+Orthodontists are dentists who use braces or other means to help ensure your teeth are correctly aligned.
 Many people have teeth that are naturally straight and fit together well.
 However, those with problems such as an overbite or teeth that are too far apart may need help from an orthodontist.
 If you need to know if insurance will pay for orthodontia, see "Does dental insurance cover braces?"

 - Straighten crooked or misaligned teeth

-- Correct problems related to “bite” – the way teeth come together
+- Correct problems related to the way teeth come together ("bite")

 - Close any gaps between teeth